Sectarian Harmony In Indonesia's Capital Faces a Major Test

 The FPI's campaign threatens to drive a wedge between Indonesia’s Muslim majority and its 3 million ethnic Chinese citizens.
 The famously blunt-speaking Ahok did not help the situation when he told a crowd on Sept.
 27: “Ladies and gentlemen, you don’t have to vote for me — because you’ve been lied to by those using [the Quran’s] Surah al-Maidah verse 51.
 That’s your right.”

-Ahok's citation of a Quranic verse, and his disputation of the hardline interpretation of it, infuriated the FPI.
+Ahok's citation of a Quranic verse, and his disputation of the hard-line interpretation of it, infuriated the FPI.
+A doctored recording of the governor’s speech — carefully edited to amplify the outrage of protesters — went viral.
 Led by firebrand cleric Habib Muhammad Rizieq Syihab, the FPI accused Ahok of blasphemy and organize three massive protests that paralyzed downtown Jakarta.
 Another is slated for Saturday.
-A doctored recording of the governor’s speech — carefully edited to amplify the outrage of protesters — went viral.

 The FPI is demanding that Ahok be jailed and also that Jokowi step down, since as his party is endorsing Ahok’s candidacy.
 Jokowi has met with FPI leaders in an attempt to quell their rancor, though many say this act simply legitimized their complaints.